 Powell River Logger Sports, Photo: Michelle Pennell

-The Texada Annual Fly-in and Fling kicks off with a dance at the Royal Canadian Legion on July 26 (with cover by donation), followed by a day of fun at the Texada Airport on July 27.
-The day starts with a traditional pancake breakfast, followed by a car, plane, and bike show and shine, flight demonstrations, a BBQ lunch, and more.
-Don't miss the Texada Aviation Museum and Library, which includes aviation displays and paintings, and an amateur radio room.
+The Texada Annual Fly-in and Fling kicks off with a dance at the Royal Canadian Legion (with cover by donation), followed by a day of fun at the Texada Airport, starting with a pancake breakfast and followed by a car, plane, and bike show and shine.
+There will be flight demonstrations, a BBQ lunch, and more.
+Don’t miss the Texada Aviation Museum and Library, which includes aviation displays and paintings, and an amateur radio room, or the AirBuzz flight simulator (by donation).

 Presented by the Coaster’s Car Club, the annual Sleepy Hollow Rod Run and Show n’ Shine is a popular annual event.
 On Friday night, over 400 classic cars make the 30km Rod Run trip from Sechelt to Halfmoon Bay.
 Spectators along the way have been known to make signs, dress in costumes, and chill out on lawn chairs as they cheer on the drivers.
 The Saturday portion of the event includes a Show n’ Shine along Cowrie Street in Sechelt, with trophy presentations in the afternoon.

 The Sunshine Coast Festival of the Written Arts is Canada's longest running literary festival, celebrating a diverse roster of literary voices (and readers).
 What started as a one-day inaugural festival has grown to a nationally recognized event that attracts writers from across the country.
-In past years, the lineup has included local publishers, acclaimed writers, and celebrated poets—and 2025 will be no different.
+In past years, the lineup has included local publishers, acclaimed writers, and celebrated poets—and 2026 will be no different.
 Take in author readings, panel discussions, musical performances, and more, all set in the stunning gardens of Rockwood Centre in Sechelt.
-Some of the confirmed writers for this year include Brent Butt, Naomi Klein, Grant Lawrence, and Waubgeshig Rice.
+Check the event's website for confirmed writers for this year.

-Tip: Fans of the written word will want to stick around the Art & Words Festival happening at the Gibsons Public Market from August 22 - 24, 2025.
+Tip: Fans of the written word will want to stick around the Art & Words Festival happening in Gibsons from August 21 - 23, 2026.

 Sunshine Coast Festival of the Written Arts